Suppose is a family of submodules of a fixed -module . We have four constructions available to create a new module:

 When a sum is a direct sum

 Suppose is a family of submodules of an -module .
-Then the map is an -module isomorphism
+There is an -module isomorphism